Robmgraham/Portfolio/README.md

-# homework-week-2
+# Read Me
-Bootstrap homework for week 2
+ My Portfolio

+ used TinyURL.com for shortening URL for github image